hmmChase/todo/README.md

 # next-graphql-starter

-> A boilerplate/example app that includes functionality to sign up/in/out, and reset password.
+> A boilerplate/example CRUD app that includes functionality to sign up/in/out, and reset password.

 > View the app at https://next-graphql-starter.hmmchase.now.sh/
->
-> - Don't use a real email address to sign up.

 ## Built with